nodejs/node-v0.x-archive/doc/api/events.markdown

       console.log('Ah, we have our first user!');
     });

 Returns emitter, so calls can be chained.
+By default the context of the executed function is is set to the object on which the event is emitted.
+This can be overridden by specifying the context argument.

+    server.once('connection', function (stream) {
+      console.log(this); // foo
+    }, 'foo');

 ### emitter.removeListener(event, listener)